Prince-elector: Electoral arms

 Electors added in the 17th century:

 Napoleonic additions

 As Napoleon waged war on Europe, between 1803 and 1806, the following changes to the Constitution of the Holy Roman Empire were attempted until the Empire's collapse.
-Except for the prince Württemberg, who had already inherited his office, the electors were not given augments or high office in the imperial household.
+The arch-chancellor of Germany and archbishop elector of Mainz continued to be an elector, but as the prince of Regensburg, which took over Mainz's arch-episcopal status.
+The prince of Württemberg received the formerly defunct office of Arch-Bannerbearer, while the other new electors were not given augments or high office in the imperial household, though new offices were planned.